World War Two: The brothers who fled Nazi occupation by kayak

 There is small monument featuring three paddles.

-Two of the paddles memorialise the brothers.
-A third, broken paddle, is there to remember the many who did not survive the journey.
+Two of the paddles commemorate the brothers.
+A third - broken - paddle, is there to remember the many who did not survive the journey.

 "The paddles are castings of the ones used by Henri and Willem," says Niels.